feldroop/static_task_scheduling/README.md

                     File in .csv format that describes an assignment of tasks to nodes.
 It should contain exactly the fields task_number, node_number and is_assigned. *_number fields are 1-based while *_id fields are 0-based.

+            -s, --select-algorithm <algorithm>
+                    If this is given, only the selected algorithm is executed.
+Must be one of: heft, cpop, rbca, dbca or none.
+If 'none' is given, no algorithm is executed.

         Output
             -o, --output <output_file>